ppy/osu-wiki/wiki/Glossary/en.md

 ### Combo Milestone

-A combo milestone is a set of numbers that will shoot stars and display a comboburst (if enabled in the [options](/wiki/options)) after obtaining one of these milestones.
+A set of numbers that will shoot stars and display a comboburst (if enabled in the [options](/wiki/options)) after obtaining one of these milestones.

 The combo milestones for osu!standard and osu!catch are 30, 60, 100, and multiples of 50 after 100.
 For osu!taiko, the combo milestones are multiples of 50.
 For osu!mania, the combo milestones are multiples of 100.